What is Physics?

 The course also consists of 24 core mandatory experiments complimenting each section in an aim to develop students’ technical skills and enhance understanding and reinforce key concepts.

 Leaving Certificate Physics is assessed by means of one terminal examination paper at each level.
 Students are required to keep a record of their practical work over the two years of the course.
-The Leaving Cert physics exam is three hours in duration.

 - Answer 3 out of 4 questions